What’s a Story Theme?

-I can’t think of a better way to sum up the need for a theme in a story.
-Without one the story suffers from meandering, both for the writer and reader.
-Without a clear Theme in the head of the author before they start, they often get lost shortly in, or make as far as the middle before scratching their head thinking: where is this going?
-It’s the single greatest reason so many people give up on a story and halt a promising writing career, or miss out on an enriching and satisfying hobby.
+Without a clear THEME in your head before you start, you can get lost early on, or make as far as the middle before scratching your head thinking – where is this going or what do I write next?
+It’s a key reason so many people give up on a story, and even halt a promising writing career, or maybe miss out on an enriching and satisfying hobby.

-So what does Theme mean for an author, and why does it have such an impact?
+So what does THEME mean for an author, and why does it have such an impact?

 Choosing and Applying a Story Theme

 The seven most popular themes in traditional storytelling are:

 The Rocky films, for instance, were number 7.
 When viewers see a familiar story THEME, even though they’re aren’t told what it is, they’re more likely to home in on the message you’re trying to send and have a far stronger emotional response.

 - You decide to write a story about a child being beaten up at school because he’s undersized.
 Straight away you can see some scenes in classes, the playground, or the toilets away from prying eyes.
 Maybe you think – well the THEME is obviously bullying.
 But the THEME isn’t the story, it’s the underlying message, so what if I said instead the THEME was going to be: